History of Kehlani in Timeline

 April 2025: Cancellation of Cornell University Performance

-In April 2025, Kehlani's scheduled performance at Cornell University's annual Slope Day was cancelled by university president Michael Kotlikoff due to their support for Palestine, with Kotlikoff citing "antisemitic, anti-Israel sentiments".
-Kehlani responded on Instagram denying the allegations.
+In April 2025, Kehlani's scheduled performance at Cornell University's annual Slope Day was canceled by university president Michael Kotlikoff due to their support for Palestine, with Kotlikoff claiming Kehlani espoused antisemitic sentiments.
+Kehlani responded on Instagram, denying antisemitism and criticizing the Israeli government's actions.